Elam: Etymology

-Exonyms included the Sumerian names NIM.MAki𒉏𒈠𒆠 and ELAM, the Akkadian Elamû (masculine/neuter) and Elamītu (feminine) meant "resident of Susiana, Elamite".
+Exonyms included the Sumerian names ELAM.MAki𒉏𒈠𒆠 and ELAM, the Akkadian Elamû (masculine/neuter) and Elamītu (feminine) meant "resident of Susiana, Elamite".
+The Sumerian term elam also referred to the highlands.

 In prehistory, Elam was centered primarily in modern Khuzestān and Ilam.
 The name Khuzestān is derived ultimately from 𐎢𐎺𐎩 (hūja) meaning Susa/Elam.
 This became 𐭧𐭥𐭰 (hūz) "Susiana", and in modern خوز (xuz), compounded with the toponymic suffix -stån "place".

 Geography

 In geographical terms, Susiana basically represents the Iranian province of Khuzestan around the river Karun.
 In ancient times, several names were used to describe this area.
 The ancient geographer Ptolemy was the earliest to call the area Susiana, referring to the country around Susa.

 Another ancient geographer, Strabo, viewed Elam and Susiana as two different geographic regions.
 He referred to Elam ("land of the Elymaei") as primarily the highland area of Khuzestan.

 Disagreements over the location also exist in the Jewish historical sources says Daniel T. Potts.
 Some ancient sources draw a distinction between Elam as the highland area of Khuzestan, and Susiana as the lowland area.
 Yet in other ancient sources 'Elam' and 'Susiana' seem equivalent.

 The uncertainty in this area extends also to modern scholarship.
 Since the discovery of ancient Anshan, and the realization of its great importance in Elamite history, the definitions were changed again.
 Some modern scholars argued that the center of Elam lay at Anshan and in the highlands around it, and not at Susa in lowland Khuzistan.